jdjoum/System-Design-Notes/README.md

   By addressing these areas, a reliable system can maintain high availability, minimize downtime, and ensure consistent user experiences despite unforeseen issues.

+## Data Management

+### Moving Data

+  In system design, **moving data** refers to the process of transferring information between different components, services, or databases in a distributed system.
+Here's a concise overview:

+  1. Data Flow: Data can flow between client and server, across microservices, or between databases.
+Common protocols include HTTP/HTTPS (for APIs), gRPC, and WebSockets for real-time communication.
+  2. Data Formats: Typically, data is serialized for transfer, using formats like JSON, XML, or Protocol Buffers.
+The choice depends on factors like readability, performance, and compatibility.
+  3. Data Storage and Replication: Moving data from one database to another may involve replication.
+This can be:
+    - Synchronous: Data is written to all replicas at once, ensuring consistency but increasing latency.
+    - Asynchronous: Data is written to the primary database first and propagated to replicas later, improving performance at the cost of eventual consistency.
+  4. Data Streaming: Systems like Apache Kafka, RabbitMQ, or AWS Kinesis enable real-time data movement in event-driven architectures, allowing continuous flow and processing of data streams.
+  5. Batch Processing: For large datasets, batch processing tools (e.g., Apache Hadoop, AWS Batch) are used to move and process data at scheduled intervals, ideal for bulk data transfers.
+  6. Data Transformation: When moving data, you often need to convert it to a format usable by the receiving system (ETL – Extract, Transform, Load).
+  7. Load Balancing: Data movement across services can be optimized using load balancers to distribute requests and manage data flow effectively.
+  8. Latency and Bandwidth: It's crucial to optimize data movement for low latency and efficient bandwidth usage, especially in high-traffic systems.

+  This is central to maintaining performance, reliability, and scalability in a distributed system.